 I am a freelance journalist based in London.
-I have written about the Sicilian mafia, the plight of migrants in Italy, radicalisation in Europe and human rights and conflict in Africa for publications including Prospect Magazine, The Atlantic, NPR, The Nation, The Guardian, Mail & Guardian, Index on Censorship, The International Business Times and The White Review.
+I have written about the Sicilian mafia, the plight of migrants in Italy, radicalisation in Europe and human rights and conflict in Africa for publications including Prospect Magazine, The Guardian, The New York Times, The Atlantic, NPR, Haaretz, The Nation, Mail & Guardian, Index on Censorship, The International Business Times and The White Review.
 I have worked for BBC Radio Current Affairs and presented on BBC Radio.
 I am also a 2017 Dart Center Ochberg Fellow at Columbia University Journalism School and an associate at the Cambridge University Migration Research Network (CAMMIGRES).

 Here’s a selection of some of my work